 Even though you use them every day, taking care of your feet might be on the bottom of your priority list.
-Yet, foot care is something that's really important if you want to improve your posture, gait (aka “strut) and most importantly reduce pain.
-In order to find out exactly how to take care of your feet (properly) we got some advice from expert UCLA podiatrist, Dr. Singer.
+Yet, foot care is something that's really important if you want to improve your posture, gait (aka “strut) and, most importantly, reduce pain.
+In order to find out exactly how to take care of your feet (properly), we got some advice from an expert a UCLA podiatrist, Dr. Singer.
 He revealed to us the foot care mistakes you are currently making and how to fix them.
 His advice will surprise you!

-Dr. Singer says, "Wearing shoes that are too big increase the risk of it slipping off and causing you to fall.
-If your shoe is too big it causes movement inside the shoe.
-For example, if you are walking downhill and your shoes are too big it causes the toes to bang at the end of the shoe.
+Dr. Singer says, "Wearing shoes that are too big increases the risk of it slipping off and causing you to fall.
+If your shoe is too big, it causes movement inside the shoe.
+For example, if you are walking downhill and your shoes are too big, it causes the toes to bang at the end of the shoe.
 This causes discomfort, ingrown nails, and even causes your toenails to get thicker.
-So, buying bigger shoes does not actually solve any problems because it comes with its own set of problems.
-So really just always wear the shoe that fits, or stretch the toe area of your correct shoe size."
+Buying bigger shoes does not actually solve any problems because it comes with its own set of problems.
+So really, just always wear the shoe that fits, or stretch the toe area of your correct shoe size."

-Dr. Singer explained to us that while lifestyle can't alter the size of your bones, the fluid in muscles in your feet can change, causing the foot to alter in size.
+Dr. Singer explained to us that while lifestyle can't alter the size of your bones, the fluid in muscles in your feet can change, which causes the foot to alter in size.

-He said "The more you stand on your feet, the more they will fill with fluid, this is because of gravity.
-There are not very many muscles in the foot, but activity can cause the foot to fill with more fluid which causes it to change size.
+He said, "The more you stand on your feet, the more they will fill with fluid, this is because of gravity.
+There are not very many muscles in the foot, but activity can cause the foot to fill with more fluid, which causes it to change size.
 Activity can also cause the ligaments to stretch over time, and this also happens with age."
-So, make sure you are measuring your feet as much as you can.
-We just learned how wearing the wrong size can cause some serious problems so it's always better to be safe than sorry!
+Thus, you should make sure you are measuring your feet as much as you can.
+We just learned how wearing the wrong size can cause some serious problems so it's always better to be safe than sorry.